TamiKabiawu/AniLarmRodentDetectingProgram-May2020/README.md

 # hthsHacks
-This is a submission for the hthsHacks Hackathon
+This is a submission for the hthsHacks Hackathon on May 16, 2020

 Must install python imaging libary: pip install Pillow For the imaging that is on the Menu